-- a) Failure of two or more courses (after remediation process is complete see section IV.B.3) in any given academic year. - b) Failure of the same course twice (see section IV.B.1.e). - c) Failure of four or more courses during the P1 through P3 years, regardless of the eligibility to remediate. - d) Exceeding two (2) course remediations in an academic year or three (3) course remediations during the P1 through P3 years. - e) Exceeding course failure limit after successfully repeating an academic year as described in section IV.B.3.e - f) Not expected to complete the program in the time frame described in section II.A.3, II.B.2 and II.B.3 - g) Failure to meet requirements for removal of probation within the time period specified. - h) Situations which require that a student be placed on multiple probations due to repeated violations of Academic, Ethical or Professional Standards (see section V.A). - i) Failure to develop and maintain the standards of ethical integrity, professional judgment, or reliability in appropriate personal and professional relationships essential to the competent, honest, responsible practice of pharmacy.
+- a) Failure of two or more courses (after the remediation process is complete see section IV.B.3) in any given academic year. - b) Failure of the same course twice (see section IV.B.1.e). - c) Failure of four or more courses during the P1 through P3 years, regardless of the eligibility to remediate. - d) Exceeding two (2) course remediations in an academic year or four (4) course remediations during the P1 through P3 years. - e) Exceeding course failure limit after successfully repeating an academic year as described in section IV.B.3.e

+- f) Not expected to complete the program in the time frame described in sections II.A.3, II.B.2.a, and II.B.2.b - g) Failure to meet requirements for removal of probation within the time period specified. - h) Situations that require a student to be placed on multiple probations due to repeated violations of Academic, Ethical, or Professional Standards (see section V.A). - Failure to develop and maintain the standards of ethical integrity, professional judgment, or reliability in appropriate personal and professional relationships essential to the competent, honest, responsible practice of pharmacy.

-See the RFUMS Student handbook for a description of additional disciplinary actions.
+See the RFUMS Student Handbook for a description of additional disciplinary actions.

-VI.
-SPEAC DECISIONS
+V. SPEAC DECISIONS

 - A. When SPEAC makes a decision, including dismissals: - 1.
 The student, and other individuals as appropriate, will be informed by letter and/or email within 3 business days of the decision. - 2.
 The decision and its justification will be set forth. - 3.
 Action will be implemented by the Chair of SPEAC, the Office of Academic Affairs, or the Office of Student Affairs, as appropriate. - 4.
-A student may appeal any decision as outlined in the section on Appeals Processes (Section VII).
+A student may appeal any decision as outlined in the section on Appeals Processes (Section VI).

-VII.
-Appeals Processes
+VI.
+Appeal Processes